mdosch/ephemeris/HACKING.md

 # Hacking

 This document briefly discusses how you'd make changes to the output pages.
-In short there are is no support for themes, and all generated pages are made via a series of embedded template-files.
+In short there are is no support for themes, and all generated pages are made via a series of embedded template-files contained within the application itself.

 If you wish to change the look/feel of the generated file you'll need to look in the `data/` directory beneath `cmd/ephemeris`.